davutkara/davutkara.com/_content/portfolio/guzel-ama-i̇ngilizce.md

 ---
-title: Guzel Ama İngilizce
+title-en: Guzel Ama İngilizce
-subTitle: >-
+subTitle-en: >-
   A vocabulary memorization web application, the project name is a popular phrase in Turkey it's like old but gold.
 Some features: Client-side, list CRUD, json export and import, exercise screen.
-thumbnail: /images/uploads/list.png
+thumbnail-en: /images/uploads/list.png
 body-tr: >-
   ---